Thousands march against Duterte on International Women's Day

 "Law enforcers construe them as policy pronouncements and they embolden criminals," she added.

-One woman or child is now raped in the Philippines per hour, a 153 per cent increase from the decade before Duterte was elected president, according to Salvador.
+One woman or child is now raped in the Philippines every hour, a 153 per cent increase from the decade before Duterte was elected president, according to Salvador.

-A small group of policemen monitored the protesters at the palace, numbering around 4,000 according to journalists on the scene, before the group marched to a public square in another section of Manila in the afternoon.
+A small group of police officers monitored the protesters at the palace, with about 4,000 people at the demonstration, according to journalists at the scene.
+The group marched to a public square in another part of Manila in the afternoon.

 "The Gateway (shopping mall) exhibit 'don't tell me how to dress' is heart-rending.
 Seeing it personally make(s) me feel uncomfortable," Twitter user @HAUTEANGELUS posted.